 Another HP printer which would be better suited for bigger businesses is the HP PageWide Pro 477dw.
 Although classified as an inkjet printer, it is built with multifunction capabilities such as fast speed of 55ppm for both monochrome and colour printing, ability to print both single and double-sided and can also be used as a photocopier and scanner.
 This printer retails at £336 on HP’s online store.

 Brother makes solid business printers, favoured for their all-round capabilities.

-Firstly, is the Brother HL-L8350CDW colour laser printer which works at a fast speed of 30ppm.
+Firstly, is the Brother HL-L8350CDW colour laser printer which is fast at 30ppm.
 This printer provides good print quality in sizes A4, A5 and A6.

 Another perk of this printer is its low running costs.
-Although labelled as a colour printer, its functions enable it to also print black and white.
+It can print in both colour or black and white.
 This printer can be purchased for around £350.

 Possibly better suited to bigger businesses is the Brother HL-S7000DN inkjet printer, especially if you don’t mind splashing some extra cash, as it retails at around £3,000 online at Amazon.

 Its core functions along with printing include scanning, photocopying, storage and fax.
-The printer is able to print A3, A4 and more which may come handy for businesses.
-Due to the loaded features, it comes with a high cost of £2,485.
+The printer is able to print A3, A4 and more.
+However, due to the loaded features it comes with a high cost of £2,485.

 The Canon i-SENSYS MF724Cdw is another multifunction colour laser printer from Canon which provides good quality printing and secure scanning.